facebookresearch/ParlAI/parlai/crowdsourcing/tasks/acute_eval/README.md

       ]
     }

 Note that we assume that "dialogue" consists of strictly alternating turns (e.g. speakers a, b, a, b, a...).
 Additionally, `speakers_to_eval` must be in the same order as the dialogue_dicts.
-See `pairings.jsonl` for examples of the format required.
+See `task_config/pairings.jsonl` for examples of the format required.

 ## Question phrasing